mankai-chow/FuzzifiED.jl/docs/src/itensors.md

 ## Easy sweep

 This tool kit facilitates the management of DMRG process.
 It automatically records the intermediate results and recover these results if a job is stopped and run again on HPC.
 It also manages the gradual increase of maximal bond dimensions and the determination of convergence by the criteria of energy.
-These functions require the package [`ITensorMPOConstruction`](https://github.com/ITensor/ITensorMPOConstruction.jl), which can be installed by
+This extension required the packages `HDF5`.
+We also recommand using the package [`ITensorMPOConstruction`](https://github.com/ITensor/ITensorMPOConstruction.jl) for the generation of Hamiltonian MPO, which can be installed by
 ```julia
 using Pkg ; Pkg.add(url="https://github.com/ITensor/ITensorMPOConstruction.jl.git")
 ```